 Portfolio E. 01 - Represent the King

 Programme 01001 - Manage General Administration

+Responsibility Centre

-01 - Governor General
+01 - Gover nor General

 Officer in Charge Governor-General

-To perform all functions necessary by the Governor-General as directed by the Constitution of St. Kitts and Nevis, first as representative of the King for all purposes of the Government and second, as a Federal Officer in discharging certain functions on behalf of the Government of the Federation of St. Kitts and Nevis
+St. Kitts and Nevis, f ns necessary by the Governor-General as directed by the Constitution of rst as representative of the King for all purposes of the Government and Officer in discharging certain functions on behalf of the Government of the

+Expected

-Objective(s) for 2023 Expected Results Performance Indicators 1.To represent the Crown at official 20 To host official functions functions 150 Number of official functions presided over
+Objective(s) for 2023 Results Performance Indicators 1.To represent the Crown at official 20 To host official functions functions 150 Number of official functions presided over